 6 Best Foods to Eat if You Have an Autoimmune Disease

-I have found in working with thousands of autoimmune patients that ensuring optimal nutrition is the #1 way to reverse chronic conditions and find relief from your symptoms.
-In this article, I’ll cover how to prevent nutrient deficiencies linked to autoimmune disease by eating the best food sources of essential vitamins and minerals.
-As you’ll see, eating these foods can also improve your overall health, giving you more energy and helping you to feel better in your body every day.
+In working with thousands of autoimmune patients I found that ensuring optimal nutrition is the #1 way to reverse chronic conditions and get relief.
+In this article, I’ll cover how to prevent nutrient deficiencies linked to autoimmune disease with the best food sources of essential vitamins and minerals.
+Eating these foods can improve your overall health and give you more energy.
+Including them may even help you feel better in your body every day.

 1. Grass-fed Lamb

-Getting enough high-quality animal protein is crucial to build and repair tissues, make hormones, and support healthy muscles, cartilage, skin, and blood.1 It’s why I recommend eating meat to anyone with an autoimmune or thyroid condition, as animal protein contains the essential building blocks for immune function and thyroid hormones, which can be difficult to get from other sources.
+Getting enough high-quality animal protein is essential to build and repair tissues, make hormones, and support healthy muscles, cartilage, skin, and blood.1 It’s why I recommend eating meat to anyone with an autoimmune or thyroid condition.
+Animal protein contains the essential amino acids that are the building blocks for immune function and thyroid hormones.
+Unfortunately, these amino acids can be difficult to get from other sources.

 Vitamin D stimulates your T cells and teaches your immune system not to attack your body’s own cells.
-This “sunshine vitamin” also helps you fight off viral and bacterial infections, which can trigger or make autoimmune conditions worse.
+The “sunshine vitamin” also helps fight off viral and bacterial infections, which can trigger or make autoimmune conditions worse.

 Medical experts dispute how much vitamin D you need each day to maintain optimal health.
 Studies show that 25-100 micrograms or 1000-4000 IU is required per day.
-However, the recommended daily allowance (RDA) is still set at a mere 10-20 micrograms, or 400-800 IU daily.
+However, the RDA is a mere 10-20 micrograms, or 400-800 IU daily.

 Lamb is also a good source of the following essential nutrients: